Research

 CTC and the University of Divinity run regular research seminars and conferences.
 Engaging with other researchers and scholars, listening to their work, and presenting your own, helps to develop critical thinking and engagement, and broadens your knowledge of a breadth of disciplines and research.
 It is another way of building community.

-See key research dates above.
+See key research dates.